lynnfaraday/aresmush.com/tutorials/install/server-shell.md

 There are many SSH clients available.
 A popular one is PuTTY, available for  [Windows](http://www.putty.org/) [Mac](https://www.ssh.com/ssh/putty/mac/).
 Once installed, you can add your game to PuTTY's address book.

 {% note %}
 When using a desktop client, it may ask you for a port number.
-You'll want to use the default SSH port number, and **not** your MUSH's game port number.
+You'll want to use the default SSH port number (usually 22), and **not** your MUSH's game port number.
 {% endnote %}

 ### Connecting through Digital Ocean

 If you used the [Digital Ocean](/tutorials/install/digital-ocean.html) setup instructions, you can connect directly to your droplet using the Digital Ocean control panel.
 The console is rudimentary and annoying, but it's a safe fallback if nothing else works for you.
-Log into your Digital Ocean account and go to Access->Launch Console.
+Log into your Digital Ocean account and go to "Access->Launch Console."

 ## Directories